Is every Headless CMS just another database to build an API and query content from when building a website at the end of the day? Not quite.

 My (very subjective) opinion of where each headless CMS sits on being a CMS v. being a hosted backend/database that is misunderstood.
 Pricing is based on my observations/research of their full feature set without enterprise SLAs or support.
 This may or may not be accurately represented amongst various use cases.

 My spectrum of where vendors sit on the "is a marketing CMS" to "is not a marketing CMS".
-At this stage I consider Contentful as the sweet spot sitting in between being equally useful to marketers and to developers for a wide variety of use cases (although with Publish and Launch, one could argue they're creeping more into AEM territory given the feature set and pricetag)
+At this stage I consider Contentful as the sweet spot sitting in between being equally useful to marketers and to developers for a wide variety of use cases (although with Publish

 But even so, if Headless CMS is eating into lots of places where you'd reach for a traditional database, this is the playground they're playing in.
 Even if some provide better APIs than the other, or give the ability to manage extremely complex schemas, they all chose to be a CMS (whatever the market interpretation of that term is now), and made their beds.

-The scenario this creates is something I’m quite keen on seeing unfold.
-With some clearly focused on the API and the developer use cases in contrast to the “CMS” narrative on building websites or apps, there’s going to be an interesting move in category creation over the next few years.
-Some will try to eat WordPress’s lunch as they build rich FEaaS feature sets, some will overlap into the Hasuras as they focus on extensibility, and some with creep into Supabase territory as they focus on the database capabilities.
+The scenario this creates is something I'm quite keen on seeing unfold.
+With some clearly focused on the API and the developer use cases in contrast to the "CMS" narrative on building websites or apps, there's going to be an interesting move in category creation over the next few years.
+Some will try to eat WordPress's lunch as they build rich FEaaS feature sets, some will overlap into the Hasuras as they focus on extensibility, and some will creep into Supabase territory as they focus on the database capabilities.